RahmanaaPhD/AFRE_Project_Rahman/README.md

 ## TABLE 1 — Design
-To prepare Table 1, I first converted all variables to numeric form.
+To prepare Table 1, I first converted all variables to numeric form and removed a store-type string variable that I had already recoded.
 I restricted the sample to households that consented to SNAP administrative matching and had income below 250% of the poverty guideline, mirroring the sample used in the original study.
+I then required complete data for all analytic variables.

 ```{r}